-Before you hire a house-sitter, make sure you have a written agreement of their responsibilities during the stay.
+Before hiring a house-sitter, ensure you have a written agreement of their responsibilities during the stay.

 This way, both parties are clear about what is expected.

 As House Sitting Magazine explains, “Professional house sitters will usually have a checklist of items they will discuss at the house sit interview before committing to the house sit.
-They can go into further detail at the handover – all of this really helps clarify those expectations and make sure you are both in full understanding of each other’s requirements.”
+They can go into further detail at the handover – all of this really helps clarify those expectations and ensure you are both fully understanding each other’s requirements.”

-They continue by saying, “Remember this is a two-way exchange, both the homeowner and the house sitter should feel equally happy about the house sit.
+They continue by saying, “Remember this is a two-way exchange; both the homeowner and the house sitter should feel equally happy about the house sit.
 Neither one should have a feeling of “entitlement.”
+(Psychology Today).
 For example, if your expectations of sitters are too high and you see them as “staff,” you might be better looking for paid pet sitters.
-As house sitters, if you want something akin to a luxury Airbnb, thoroughly cleaned and serviced, this might not be the best option for you.”
+As house sitters, if you want something akin to a luxury Airbnb, thoroughly cleaned and serviced, this might not be the best option.”